On correlation functions for the open XXZ chain with non-longitudinal boundary fields : the case with a constraint: On correlation functions in the half-infinite chain

 As mentioned above, the description of the transfer matrix spectrum and eigenstates in terms of the homogeneous $TQ$-equation \eqref{hom-TQ} for $Q$ of the form \eqref{Q-form} is not complete under the constraint \eqref{BC2}.
 However, it was argued in \cite{NepR03} that, at least for the range of boundary parameters numerically investigated there, the corresponding Bethe equations,

 which can be rewritten as, for $\lambda_j\not= 0, i\frac \pi 2$,

 yield the ground state in the sector

-It was moreover conjectured in \cite{NepR04} that, when combining the solutions in the sector $M$ with the constraint \eqref{BC2} with a given choice of $\epsilon_{\varphi_+},\epsilon_{\varphi_-}$ and the solutions in the sector $M'=N-1-M$ with a constraint in which the signs are negated, one gets the complete spectrum.
-It means that, under the corresponding constraint, one may also obtain the ground state from a solution of the above Bethe equations in a sector

-where $k$ is some integer.
-As far as $k$ remains finite, we can consider the half-infinite chain limit (thermodynamic limit $N\to \infty$) while maintaining the constraint \eqref{BC2}.
+It was more generally conjectured in \cite{NepR04} that, when combining the solutions in the sector $M$ with the constraint \eqref{BC2} with a given choice of $\epsilon_{\varphi_+},\epsilon_{\varphi_-}$ and the solutions in the sector $M'=N-1-M$ with a constraint in which the signs are negated, one gets the complete spectrum.
+If this conjecture is true, this means in particular that, under the constraint \eqref{BC2}, the ground state can be found in one the two sectors $(M,\boldsymbol{\varepsilon})$ or $(M',\boldsymbol{-\varepsilon})$, and can be described by usual Bethe equations.
+Note that, if $N-2M$ remains finite in the thermodynamic limit, so is $N-2M'$, and we can consider the half-infinite chain limit (thermodynamic limit $N\to \infty$) while maintaining the constraint \eqref{BC2}.

 If we are in such a situation, then the analysis concerning the distribution of Bethe roots in the ground state can be performed completely similarly as in the diagonal case \cite{SkoS95,KapS96,GriDT19}.
 Hence, the ground state should be characterized in the homogeneous and thermodynamic limits by a infinite number (i.e. of order $N/2$) of Bethe roots distributed on an interval $(0,\Lambda)$ according to a density function $\rho(\lambda)$, with